A modal analysis of the behavior of inertial particles in turbulence: One-dimensional unimodal excitation

 \paragraph{Remarks on Eq.~\eqref{lambda_1D}:} \begin{enumerate} \item $\real\lambda$ represents the rate of expansion ($\real\lambda > 0$) or contraction ($\real\lambda < 0$).
 Since the second term in Eq.~\eqref{lambda_1D} is always positive, the strongest possible rate of contraction is $-1/2$.
 For $\omega < 1$, the minimum value of $\real\lambda$ occurs at the discriminant curve $\Phi = -(\omega^2+1)^2/16$, at which $\real\lambda$ is not differentiable.
 For $\omega > 1$, the minimum occurs in a region enclosed between $-(\omega^2+1)^2/16 < \Phi < -\omega^2/4$, where $\real{\lambda(\Phi,\omega)}$ is constant and equal to the global minimum $-1/2$ (Figure \ref{fig:C1a}). \item No expansion or contraction is predicted for two cases.
 The first is the trivial case in which $\Phi = 0$.
 The second case occurs at $\Phi = -(\omega^4 + 10\omega^2 + 9)/16$.
-In the latter case only $\real\lambda = 0$ and $\imag\lambda \ne 0$, indicating pure oscillation of the volume of the clouds between positive and negative values (a case between I and III in Figure \ref{fig:two_prt}). \item In the rotation dominated regimes $\Phi > 0$ where the flow is elliptical, the clouds of particles always experience pure expansion $\real\lambda > 0$.
+In the latter case only $\real\lambda = 0$ and $\imag\lambda \ne 0$, indicating pure oscillation of the volume of the clouds between positive and negative values (Figure \ref{fig:two_prt}). \item In the rotation dominated regimes where the flow is elliptical and $\Phi > 0$, the clouds of particles always experience pure expansion with $\real\lambda > 0$.
 No crossovers occurs in this regime (Figure \ref{fig:C1a}). \item Contrary to the contraction-rate, the expansion-rate is unbounded.
-In general $\real\lambda$ is proportional to $\Phi$ for $\det \Phi \ll 1$ and to $\det \Phi^{1/4}$ for $\det \Phi \gg 1$. \item As discussed above, $\imag \lambda$ should not be interpreted as the mean rate of rotation of clouds. $\imag\lambda\ne0$ is the byproduct of $\det{\bl J} < 0$, occurring in strong-straining flows as clouds fully collapse and turn inside-out.
-In the 1D setting, $\imag\lambda \ne 0$ when two particles crossover each other and exchange sides on the line. \item Particle crossover occurs when $\Phi < \max \left[-(\omega^2+1)^2/16,\min\left(-\omega^2/4,-1/4\right)\right]$ (blue region in Figure \ref{fig:C_NIR}).
-The maximum of $\imag\lambda$ occurs at $\Phi = -(\omega^2+1)^2/16$ for $\omega > 1$, at which $\imag\lambda$ is not differentiable. \item Out of six scenarios in Figure \ref{fig:two_prt}, only four is predicted to occur in the 1D setting.
-In a straining regime cases I, III, and IV are possible (Figure \ref{fig:C_NIR}) while in a rotating regime only case V occurs.
-In other words, particles have to crossover to diverge in a straining flow, whereas they may or may not crossover when they converge.
-Thus, in a straining flow, particle mixing occurs only if particle trajectories cross, whereas they can segregate regardless of the occurrence of crossovers. \end{enumerate}
+In general $\real\lambda$ is proportional to $\Phi$ for $|\Phi| \ll 1$ and to $|\Phi|^{1/4}$ for $|\Phi| \gg 1$. \item As discussed above, $\imag\lambda\ne0$ is the byproduct of $\det{\bl J} < 0$, occurring in strong-straining flows as the cloud fully collapses and turns inside-out.
+In the one-dimensional setting, $\imag\lambda \ne 0$ occurs when two particles exchange sides on the line. \item Particle crossover occurs when $\Phi < \max \left[-(\omega^2+1)^2/16,\min\left(-\omega^2/4,-1/4\right)\right]$ (blue region in Figure \ref{fig:C_NIR}).
+The maximum of $\imag\lambda$ occurs at $\Phi = -(\omega^2+1)^2/16$ for $\omega > 1$, at which $\imag\lambda$ is not differentiable. \item Out of four scenarios in Figure \ref{fig:two_prt}, only three are predicted to occur in the one-dimensional straining flow and one in the one-dimensional rotating flow.
+In a straining regime $\{\real \lambda > 0, \; \imag \lambda = 0\}$ never occurs while in a rotating regime only $\{\real\lambda > 0,\; \imag \lambda = 0\}$ occurs.
+In other words, particles have to cross each other to diverge in a straining flow, whereas they may or may not cross when they converge.
+Thus, in a straining flow, particle dispersion only occurs if particle trajectories cross, whereas they can cluster regardless of the occurrence of crossovers.
+In a rotating flow, they always diverge without crossing over each other. \item For a straining flow oscillating at sufficiently small $\omega$, the onset of crossover occurs at $\Phi=-1/16$ whereas the onset of expansion occurs at $\Phi=-9/16$.
+Therefore, particles that disperse in a straining flow are at least several times more inertial than those which do not cross each other. \end{enumerate}